-• The City's Housing and Community Development Division has been working to incorporate energy efficiency standards into its programs to assist with rehabilitation of homes in the LMI community.
-They recently partnered to complete an energy efficient and solar-powered affordable home. • The City has partnered with NOAA to generate a heat map and has supported numerous academic grant applications looking at heat island impacts on LMI neighborhoods. • The City has enabled four PACE programs providing a financing mechanism to make renewable energy and energy efficiency more accessible. • In addition, the City is actively promoting the Broward Solar Co-op across to all of its neighborhood associations.
+The City's Housing and Community Development Division has been working to incorporate energy efficiency standards into its programs to assist with rehabilitation of homes in the LMI community.
+They recently partnered to complete an energy efficient and solar-powered affordable home.
+The City has partnered with NOAA to generate a heat map and has supported numerous academic grant applications looking at heat island impacts on LMI neighborhoods.
+The City has enabled four PACE programs providing a financing mechanism to make renewable energy and energy efficiency more accessible.
+In addition, the City is actively promoting the Broward Solar Co-op to all of its residents.
+The City is launching an Urban Forestry Master Plan effort in 2023 which will consider increasing tree planting in areas with low tree canopy.
 Q15.
 Please provide any supporting documents under Mitigation Action #2.
 Max upload of five (5) files only.
 Q15(a).
 Please provide any supporting documents under Mitigation Action #2.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: FTL UHI Report.pdf Q15(b).

-M2.1 2020.05.08_Building Energy Efficiency Plan (BEEP) FINAL.pdf

-Q15(b).
 Please provide any supporting documents under Mitigation Action #2.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q15(c).

-Q15(c).
 Please provide any supporting documents under Mitigation Action #2.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q15(d).

-Q15(d).
 Please provide any supporting documents under Mitigation Action #2.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q15(e).

-Q15(e).
 Please provide any supporting documents under Mitigation Action #2.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q16.

-Q16.
 Please indicate as to why you've been unable to advance activities related to Mitigation Action #2?
 Please select all that apply.
+Skipped due to logic Q17.
+What resources could assist you in advancing this action?